 According to sat nav data collected over October 2020 the average journey time between 7am - 7pm up Boston Manor Road was about 8m 14s.
 The average climbs to 2-3 mins more than this during peak times, and similarly drops by a couple of minutes outside peak.
 The median journey time was about 7m 30s, meaning half the time car journeys were shorter than this and half were longer.

 The morning and evening peaks are around the same time that schools start and end with the evening rush 'hour' lasting until just after 6pm.
 It's worth highlighting that daytime traffic is at its lowest during school hours, which should help alleviate some of the concerns of pollution from stationary vehicles adjacent to playgrounds and classrooms.

 To help visualise what a typical journey looks like here’s a sped up 8m 50s journey, a little over the average time it takes to drive up this stretch of road, but close enough.

-Over the 5 week observation period there’s of course outliers - the longest journey time was recorded over 30, yes thirty, minutes on Thursday, 29 October at around 5:30pm of some unknown cause.
-But this is atypical, something that happens a handful of times over the year, albeit something that is deeply frustrating and lodges in one's memory more than a normal, trouble-free trip.
+Over the 5 week observation period there’s of course outliers - the longest journey time was recorded over 30 (yes, thirty!) minutes on Thursday, 29 October at around 5:30pm due to some unknown cause.
+But this is atypical, something that happens a handful of times over the year, albeit something that is deeply frustrating and might lodge in one's memory more than a normal, trouble-free trip.
 We've all got our favourite 'nightmare' traffic jam stories.